Skyguide: History

-On 15 March 2006, skyguide was adjudged to have not met the requirements for operating a single control centre for Switzerland's upper airspace.
-The project concerned did, however, allow the management of Geneva upper airspace to be gradually made 'stripless' from 2005 onwards.
+On 15 March 2006, Skyguide was adjudged to have not met the requirements for operating a single control centre for Switzerland's upper airspace.
+The project concerned did, however, allow the management of Geneva's upper airspace to be gradually made 'stripless' from 2005 onwards.
 Skyguide has since been pursuing the strategy of merging its two en-route centres into one virtual entity (the Virtual Centre).

-On 20 December 2006, the Swiss Federal Office of Civil Aviation (FOCA) awarded skyguide its certification for the Single European Sky (SES).
+On 20 December 2006, the Swiss Federal Office of Civil Aviation (FOCA) awarded Skyguide its certification for the Single European Sky (SES).

 At the beginning of 2010, six states (including Switzerland) signed an international agreement legally establishing Functional Airspace Block Europe Central (FABEC) as part of Europe's endeavours to create a Single European Sky.

 On 29 August 2016, an F/A-18C of the Fliegerstaffel 17 crashed in the Susten Pass in central Switzerland during a training mission.
 The pilot was found dead.
 As a cause, an incorrect altitude instruction of the Skyguide Controller in Tower Meiringen is assumed.